Common Causes of Car Accidents

 It is important to deal with an aggressive driver rationally and calmly.
 Avoid retaliation and consider the consequences of your potential actions.
 If an aggressive driver follows you, stay in your car, lock your doors and wait for help to arrive.
 Some safety tips for dealing with an aggressive driver to avoid car accidents include:

 - Contact the police if you can do so safely

 Make A Difference On The Road

 Many car crashes are preventable.
 Using safe driving practices could save your life or the life of another.
 To stay safe on the road, the car accident injury attorneys at William Mattar suggest taking three simple precautions while driving:

 - Put down the phone

 - Don’t drink and drive

 Thanks to enforcement programs and the passage of distracted driving laws in New York, the roads in our state are slowly getting safer.
 The use of handheld phones in cars has dropped significantly in recent years.
-Likewise, law enforcement efforts and safety programs across New York have kept the number of speeding-related fatalities on a downward trend since 2005.
+Likewise, law enforcement efforts and safety programs across New York have kept the number of speeding-related car accident fatalities on a downward trend since 2005.

 Unfortunately, statistics show that several hundred people in New York State still lose their lives because of speeding each year.
 We urge drivers to slow down and give their undivided attention to the road while driving.

-Hurt in a Car?
+Hurt In A Car?
 Call William Mattar.